Outbreak at German slaughterhouse reveals migrants' plight

 “If one person is infected then basically everybody else that sits on the bus or lives in the shared houses is infected," said Anne-Monika Spallek, a Green Party representative in Coesfeld who has campaigned against the meat industry’s practice of outsourcing much of its back-breaking work to migrants working under precarious conditions.

-Among them is Iulian, a trained carpenter from Bacau in Romania’s poor northeast who previously worked for a German courier company but recently got a job at Westfleisch that promised several times what he would make back home.
+Among them is Iulian, a trained carpenter from Bacau in Romania’s poor northeast who previously worked for a German courier company .
+He recently got a job at Westfleisch that promised several times what he would make back home.

-The 48-year-old, who declined to give his last name fearing repercussions, said he was still having to pay his employer rent for the room he shares with a colleague, but doesn’t know if his employer will pay him for the time he isn't working.
-Poor housing conditions have been identified as a possible reason for coronavirus outbreaks at U.S. meatpacking plants.
+The 48-year-old, who declined to give his last name fearing repercussions, said he still must pay his employer rent for a room he shares with a colleague, but he doesn’t know if he will receive pay while he isn't working.

-Standing behind a metal fence erected to stop workers from leaving their shared house about 15 minutes' drive from Coesfeld, Iulian and others inside were waiting Tuesday for the results of the COVID-19 tests they had taken four days earlier.
+Standing behind a metal fence erected to stop workers from leaving the house they share about a 15-minute drive from Coesfeld, Iulian waited Tuesday for results from a coronavirus test.
+Residents inside also awaited results from tests taken four days earlier.

 Authorities had stopped the men from going to a nearby supermarket but subsequently groceries had been delivered.